Direct connecting to endpoints and exploring data

 Suspicious files might require more analysis or reporting to threat intelligence.
-After you save a file from a live connection as evidence, you can also download it from the Saved Evidence page in Threat Response.
-The file contents are in an encrypted ZIP format that is downloaded to the machine that is hosting the browser.
+After you save a file from a direct connection as evidence, you can also download it from the Saved Evidence page in Threat Response.
+The file contents are in an encrypted ZIP format that is downloaded to the endpoint that is hosting the browser.
 Decrypt files that you download with the password infected.
 If you need to inspect the file without opening it, the ZIP headers are not encrypted.

 Create Enforce rules

-You can pivot from evidence on a single endpoint to create Protect policies for multiple computer groups that contain Windows endpoints.
-You can add policies to existing process rule policies or create new ones from Threat Response, where you seamlessly complete the policy configuration in Protect.
+You can pivot from evidence on a single endpoint to create Enforce policies for multiple computer groups that contain Windows endpoints.
+You can add policies to existing process rule policies or create new ones from Threat Response, where you seamlessly complete the policy configuration in Enforce.

 - From the Threat Response overview page, go to Saved Evidence.

 - Click one or more saved events.